valayDave/mnist-experiments-with-metaflow/Readme.md

 # Experiments With MNIST Using Metaflow

-Used Metaflow to run experiments for classification of digits on a MNIST dataset
+Used Metaflow to test and experiment with different deep learning models for classification of digits on a MNIST dataset

 ## Setting it Up